 Perhaps no creature sparks as much fascination as the polar bear.
 This majestic animal is almost mythical in its perception, inspiring stories and legends across the globe, while also evoking much curiosity.
 One question we may ask has a surprising answer.

 In the eyes of the onlooker, the polar bear is covered in a blanket of white.
 However, the hairs in its heavy coat are actually transparent and form two layers.
 The coarse outer layer is made of long tapered guard hairs, while the dense undercoat consists of shorter insulative hairs.
 This double-layered coat prevents heat from escaping and is extremely effective—adult males can easily become overheated when they run.
 It’s no small wonder, as a polar bear’s midwinter coat has an average of 10,000 hairs per square inch!

 So why does polar bear fur appear white when the hairs have no pigment?
 It’s a matter of optics.
-The clear guard hairs have a hollow core which traps and reflects white light from the sun.
+The clear guard hairs have a hollow core that traps and reflects white light from the sun.
 The light energy bounces around inside the hollow hair, causing a reaction called luminescence.
 Polar bears appear whitest in the direct sun, as the brighter the light, the more reflective and luminescent their coat.
 These regal creatures are also whiter after they have shed and replaced their fur, which happens from late spring to summer.
 Before molting, they often appear buttery yellow due to oil build up in their fur from a winter feasting on seals.